Qasim-Hassan/AI-Quiz/README.md

 Make sure you have Node JS installed on your machine.
 Clone the repository, cd into backend directory.
-Create *api.js* file with a constant "api" to store your API_KEY.
+In the *api.js* file, paste your API_KEY as the value of the constant "api".
 Export this constant.

 Then run:

 > node server.js